 We all know cryptocurrencies use blockchain, but what else in the world benefits from the wonders of blockchain technology?

 As already explored, the blockchain forms the fundamental underpinning of what defines a cryptocurrency: a decentralized asset free from the shackles of a central entity.
 Bitcoin may be the most popular cryptocurrency, but really it is just the tip of the iceberg.
-A multitude of coins, from altcoins, to stablecoins, to DeFi tokens, today are in existence thanks to the technology invented by Satoshi Nakamoto.
+A multitude of coins, from altcoins, to stablecoins, to Decentralized Finance (DeFi) takes the decentralized concept of blockchain and applies it to the world of finance.
+Build... tokens, today are in existence thanks to the technology invented by Satoshi Nakamoto.

 Sensitive medical data of patients has been the target of hacking from electronic health records (EHRs) and used to steal or impersonate identities or sold on to third parties.